vinegarhq/vinegarhq.github.io/src/Configuration/index.md

 * If you're using the Flatpak, ensure that the path of the `wineroot` configuration option is allowed access from the Flatpak, as if it is a path outside of `~/.var/app/io.github.vinegarhq.Vinegar` Vinegar won't be able to access the directory: `flatpak override --user --filesystem=/path/to/wineroot`

 ### Example configuration

+> **Note:** The following configuration file is not meant to be copied or used.
+It is only shown for demonstrating how the configuration values above are laid out in the actual file.

 ```toml
 wineroot = "/home/meow/wine-ge"
 launcher = "gamemoderun"